Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • ventilation of the premises, and, if necessary, additional ventilation.

-Hypercapnia is an increased tension of carbon dioxide in the arterial blood and tissues of the body.
+Hypercapnia is an increased tension of carbon dioxide in arterial blood and body tissues.

-It can develop in space flight with an increase in the concentration of carbon dioxide in the cabin atmosphere or in the pressure helmet of the spacesuit due to partial or complete disruption of the carbon dioxide removal and absorption system.
-An excess of carbon dioxide in the cabin can be provided for by the flight program for reasons of weight saving, reduction in size and power consumption of the life support system, as well as in order to enhance oxygen regeneration, prevent hypocapnia, or to reduce the damaging effect of cosmic radiation.
+It can develop during space flight when the concentration of carbon dioxide in the cabin atmosphere or in the pressure helmet of a spacesuit increases due to partial or complete disruption of the carbon dioxide removal and absorption system.
+Excess carbon dioxide in the cabin can be provided for by the flight program for reasons of weight saving, reducing the size and energy intensity of the life support system, as well as to enhance oxygen regeneration, prevent hypocapnia, or to reduce the damaging effects of cosmic radiation.

-Depending on the ventilated volume of the suit and cabin, damage to the regeneration system and the amount of carbon dioxide produced by the crew, its concentration in the inhaled air can increase to a toxic level (more than 1%, or 7.5 mm Hg - 1 kPa) in a few minutes or hours.
+Depending on the ventilated volume of the spacesuit and cabin, damage to the regeneration system and the amount of carbon dioxide produced by the crew, its concentration in the inhaled air can increase to a toxic level (more than 1%, or 7.5 mm Hg - 1 kPa) in a few minutes or hours.
 In this case, a state of acute hypercapnia develops.
-Prolonged (days, weeks, months) stay in an atmosphere with a moderate content of carbon dioxide leads to chronic hypercapnia.
+Long-term (days, weeks, months) exposure to an atmosphere with moderate carbon dioxide content leads to chronic hypercapnia.

-If the knapsack system for absorption of carbon dioxide in a space suit fails during intensive work, the concentration of carbon dioxide in the pressure helmet reaches a toxic level in 1-2 minutes.
-In a spacecraft cabin with 3 cosmonauts doing their usual work, this will happen more than 7 hours after the complete failure of the regeneration system.
+If the backpack carbon dioxide absorption system in a space suit fails during intensive work, the concentration of carbon dioxide in the pressure helmet reaches a toxic level in 1-2 minutes.
+In a spacecraft cabin with 3 cosmonauts doing their usual work, this will happen more than 7 hours after the regeneration system has completely failed.

-Even tired hypercapnia worsens the state of health and general condition, depletes the reserves of the basic vital functions of the body.
-Human behavior becomes inadequate, mental, especially physical performance decreases, the body's resistance to stress factors - overload, orthostasis, overheating, hyperoxia, decompression.
+Even severe hypercapnia worsens well-being and general condition, depleting the reserves of the body’s basic vital functions.
+Human behavior becomes inadequate, mental, especially physical performance, and the body’s resistance to stress factors - overload, orthostasis, overheating, hyperoxia, decompression - decrease.

-It is important that hypercapnia in space flight is also fraught with serious complications due to the "reverse" action of carbon dioxide.
-After the transition from breathing in a hypercapnic environment to a normal gas mixture, as well as to air or oxygen, the noted disturbances in the body often not only do not weaken, but even intensify or new symptoms of carbon dioxide poisoning appear.
-This state can persist for minutes, hours, and sometimes days after the restoration of the normal gas composition of the inhaled air.
+It is important that hypercapnia in space flight is fraught with serious complications due to the “reverse” effect of carbon dioxide.
+After switching from breathing in a hypercapnic environment to a normal gas mixture, as well as to air or oxygen, the noted disturbances in the body often not only do not subside, but even intensify or new symptoms of carbon dioxide poisoning appear.
+This condition can persist for minutes, hours, and sometimes even a day after the normal gas composition of the inhaled air is restored.

-An increase in the concentration of carbon dioxide in the inhaled air up to 0.8-1% does not cause violations of physiological functions and performance in acute and chronic effects.
+An increase in the concentration of carbon dioxide in the inhaled air to 0.8-1% does not cause disturbances in physiological functions and performance during acute and chronic effects.
 The admissibility of high concentrations is determined primarily by taking into account the duration of stay in such an atmosphere and the intensity of the work performed.
-If an astronaut has to work for several hours in a space suit, the content of carbon dioxide in a pressure helmet should not exceed 2% (RDO 15 mm Hg - 2 kPa).
-Upon reaching this concentration of carbon dioxide, complaints of shortness of breath and fatigue will appear, but the work will be completed in full.
+If an astronaut has to work in a spacesuit for several hours, the carbon dioxide content in the pressure helmet should not exceed 2% (RCO 15 mm Hg - 2 kPa).
+Once this concentration of carbon dioxide is reached, complaints of shortness of breath and fatigue will appear, but the work will be completed in full.

-In the cockpit of a spacecraft with periodic performance of only light work, an astronaut can cope with the task for several hours with an increase in carbon dioxide concentration up to 3% (RCO, 22.5 mm Hg - 3 kPa).
+In a spacecraft cabin with only light work periodically performed, an astronaut can complete a task within several hours when the carbon dioxide concentration increases to 3% (PCO, 22.5 mm Hg - 3 kPa).
 However, severe shortness of breath and headache will occur, which may remain in the future.

 Signs of chronic hypercapnia develop with prolonged exposure to an atmosphere with a carbon dioxide content of 0.9 to 2.9%.
-Under these conditions, the electrolyte balance and acid-base state change, physiological functions are stressed and functional reserves are depleted, which are detected by exercise tests.
+Under these conditions, the electrolyte balance and acid-base state change, tension in physiological functions and depletion of functional reserves occur, which are detected by stress tests.

-The state of acute hypercapnia can be established by an increase in RCO 2 in arterial blood (more than 40 mm Hg, or 5.33 kPa), as well as by subjective and clinical signs: shortness of breath, especially at rest, nausea and vomiting, fatigue at work, headache pain, dizziness, visual disturbances, cyanosis of the face, severe sweating.
-Chronic hypercapnia is accompanied by phase changes in psychomotor activity (excitation followed by depression), which manifest themselves in behavior and during mental and muscular work.
+The state of acute hypercapnia can be established by an increase in PCO 2 in arterial blood (more than 40 mm Hg, or 5.33 kPa), as well as by subjective and clinical signs: shortness of breath, especially at rest, nausea and vomiting, fatigue at work, headache pain, dizziness, visual disturbances, bluishness of the face, severe sweating.
+Chronic hypercapnia is accompanied by phasic changes in psychomotor activity (excitement followed by depression), which manifest themselves in behavior and during mental and muscular work.
 Headache, fatigue, nausea and vomiting are less pronounced.
-There is often persistent hypotension.
-Violation of the electrolyte balance and acid-base state, as well as the stress of the function of the adrenal cortex are determined only by biochemical methods.
+Persistent hypotension is common.
+Violations of electrolyte balance and acid-base status, as well as tension in the function of the adrenal cortex, are determined only by biochemical methods.

-So far, there are no specific treatments for hypercapnic acidosis or ways to increase the body's resistance to the action of elevated concentrations of carbon dioxide.
-The most effective help to the cosmonaut in case of violation of the regeneration system will be the fastest restoration of the normal gas composition of the inhaled air.
-If failures in the main regeneration system cannot be corrected, then subsystems and emergency systems, as well as emergency oxygen supplies on board or in a spacesuit, should be used.
+There are no specific treatments for hypercapnic acidosis or ways to increase the body's resistance to elevated concentrations of carbon dioxide.
+The most effective help for an astronaut in case of disruption of the regeneration system will be the fastest restoration of the normal gas composition of the inhaled air.
+If problems with the main regeneration system cannot be corrected, then subsystems and emergency systems, as well as emergency oxygen supplies on board or in the suit, should be used.

-In a spacesuit, an astronaut can also isolate himself from the hypercapnic environment of the cabin by closing the visor of the pressure helmet.
-For the timely prevention of hypercapnia on board the ship, a device indicating a dangerous level of carbon dioxide is needed.
+In the spacesuit, the astronaut can also isolate himself from the hypercapnic environment of the cabin by closing the visor of the pressure helmet.
+To promptly prevent hypercapnia on board a ship, a device is needed to indicate dangerous levels of carbon dioxide.

 Loading...Loading...